Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 After bypassing SMEP we want to flush the TLB Cache so calling our shellcode won't bugcheck with ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY.
 As [explained before](https://kristal-g.github.io/2021/02/07/HEVD_StackOverflowGS_Windows_10_RS5_x64.html#:~:text=The%20TLB%20is%20a%20small%20buffer%20in%20the%20CPU), we'll use the wbinvd instruction before finally calling our shellcode.

 We know what we want to achieve so now it's time to assemble the rop chain.
+The obvious restriction was using only [volatile registers](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=msvc-160).
 It was actually harder than I expected it to be, and it took 4-5 hours at least.
 It came out a bit convoluted because of the gadgets I found, so let's just dive in into what it does and why:
 ```nasm
 pop rcx                 ; rcx = shellcode address